Booking Terms and Conditions

 Guests agree to indemnify and hold harmless the Company and each of its officers, directors, employees, servants, agents or consultants against any losses, costs, claims, damages, expenses, liabilities, proceedings or demands which any of them may directly or indirectly incur or suffer as a consequence of any breach by them of their obligations under these terms and conditions.

-The laws of Tasmania shall apply to these terms and conditions.
+The laws of the State in which the walk takes place shall apply to these terms and conditions.

 By placing a booking with the Company, guests acknowledge and agree that the Company has relied on the representations made by you, including in respect of your circumstances, travel insurance availability, age and medical condition which representations you hereby confirm and warrant are true, correct and complete in every respect.